lesiak/snippets-of-knowledge/AWS.md

   >
   > Athena uses data source connectors that run on AWS Lambda to run federated queries.
 A data source connector is a piece of code that can translate between your target data source and Athena.
 You can think of a connector as an extension of Athena's query engine.
 Prebuilt Athena data source connectors exist for data sources like Amazon CloudWatch Logs, Amazon DynamoDB, Amazon DocumentDB, and Amazon RDS, and JDBC-compliant relational data sources such MySQL, and PostgreSQL under the Apache 2.0 license
 - [Querying AWS CloudTrail logs](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html)
+  > If you want to perform SQL queries on CloudTrail event information across accounts, regions, and dates, consider using CloudTrail Lake.
+CloudTrail Lake is an AWS alternative to creating trails that aggregates information from an enterprise into a single, searchable event data store.
+Instead of using Amazon S3 bucket storage, it stores events in a data lake, which allows richer, faster queries.
 - [Querying JSON](https://docs.aws.amazon.com/athena/latest/ug/querying-JSON.html)

 ## EMR